CatchySmile/RBCB/README.md

 - **CPU and GPU Support**: Allows you to select between CPU and GPU for benchmarking.
 - **Customizable Data Size**: Change the data size for benchmarking to suit your needs.
 - **Performance Grading**: Grades the performance based on the total cycles processed.
+- **Graphical Rendering Test**: Includes a graphical rendering test to measure FPS and other metrics.

 ## Getting Started